Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 └─────┴─────┴────────────┴─────┴─────┴─────┴─────┴─────┴───────┘
 ```

-Note: The `--output` flag has overwritten our initial data.
-This is nothing to worry about since we already versioned our data with Oxen and can revert to the original at any time 😄.
+Note even though the [--output](DataFrames.md#output-data-formats) flag has overwritten our initial data, we have nothing to worry about since we already versioned our data.
+With Oxen we can revert to the original at any time 😄.

 Hopefully you can see that taking advantage of the innate structure of the data is already a better option than treating it like code, and sifting line by line through `git diff`.
 This is just one of many advantages you will see by using Oxen.

-Next up we will look at [tracking your data](Branching.md) in branches for experiments you want to run.
+Next up see the power of [Oxen Indices](Indices.md) for fast access to your data.